Composite Likelihood for Stochastic Migration Model with Unobserved Factor: The Stochastic Factor Ordered-Probit Model

-where $\eta_t$ defines the shock to the common factor.
+where $\eta_t$ defines the shock to the common factor and $f_1$ is drawn in the stationary distribution.
+Alternatively, a multidimensional factor can be considered to distinguish between the dynamic migration patterns of firms with good and poor credit quality, respectively.
+See, for example, \citet{GG2014}, for more details.

 The system of equations (2.2)-(2.3) defines the state equations of the state-space model.
-Let us introduce the following assumptions:
+Let us introduce the following assumptions to obtain a migration model with migration correlation and rating momentum.

-{\bf Assumption A.1:} The errors $u_{i,t}, \; \eta_t, \; i=1,...,n, t=1,...,T$ are independent, standard normal variables.
+{\bf Assumption A.1:} The errors $u_{i,t}, \; \eta_t, \; i=1,...,n, t=1,...,T$, are independent, standard normal variables.

-The independence assumption allows for performing impulse response analysis by shocking separately the idiosyncratic and systematic innovations.
-The assumption of identical distribution and the fact that coefficients in (3.2) are independent of the firm implies that we consider a homogeneous set of firms, obtained by crossing the country, the industrial sector and the size, in conformity with the current regulation.
+The independence assumption allows for performing impulse response analysis by shocking separately the idiosyncratic and systematic innovations, to perform a stress-test in particular.
+The assumption of identical distribution and the fact that coefficients in (2.2) are independent of the firm implies that we consider a homogeneous set of firms, obtained by crossing the country, industrial sector and firm size, in compliance with the current regulation.

 {\bf Assumption A.2:} The factor process $(f_t)$ is the strongly stationary solution of autoregressive equation (2.3).